SAEONData/Open-Data-Platform/develop/README.md

 If a new Python package is required by any ODP module, it should be added to the `requirements.in` file.

-Then, following the steps above to update `requirements.txt`, and test all ODP services.
+Then, follow the steps above to update `requirements.txt`, and test all ODP services.